The latest Cannondale Jekyll is one of a new breed of MTB using high-pivot suspension.

 Mountain bike designers have rediscovered a 20-year-old secret to speed: High-pivot rear suspension.
 High-pivot bikes are the latest hot suspension trend, but they’re nothing new.
 In the late ‘90s and early ‘00s, pioneering brands like Balfa, Brooklyn Machine Works, Canfield Brothers, and many more already understood the benefits of high-pivot suspension systems and used them on their big-hitting downhill and freeride bikes.

-Now, high pivots are back and they’re big news.
-To learn whether a high-pivot mountain bike is right for you, let’s take a deeper look at why high pivot mountain bikes have come back into fashion and the pros and cons of the high pivot design.
+Now, high-pivots are back and they’re big news.
+To learn whether a high-pivot mountain bike is right for you, let’s take a deeper look at why high-pivot mountain bikes have come back into fashion and as an actual suspension engineer about the pros and cons of the high-pivot suspension.

-The 2022 Cannondale Jekyll is one of the latest high pivot enduro bikes and it's caused a lot of buzz.
+The 2022 Cannondale Jekyll is one of the latest high pivot enduro bikes.

 Most full-suspension bikes (e.g. four-bar or single-pivot) have the main pivot point located somewhere near the top of the chainring.
 This applies to multi-link bikes that have a virtual pivot point too, like VPP and DW-Link.
 The difference with a high pivot bike is that the main pivot is positioned much higher than normal.

-The placement of the main pivot and other links within the suspension determines kinematics like axle path, leverage rate, pedal kickback, anti-squat, and anti-rise.
-Compared to a traditional suspension design, a high pivot allows for a more rearward axle path and reduced pedal kickback.
+The placement of the main pivot and other links within the suspension determines important suspension kinematics like axle path, leverage rate, pedal kickback, anti-squat, and anti-rise.
+Compared to a traditional suspension design, a high-pivot allows for a more rearward axle path and reduced pedal kickback.

-For me, and many who follow downhill racing, the high pivot tipping point came during the 2018 World Cup downhill season.
-That year, a relatively unknown French rider, Amaury Pierron, surprised everyone by winning three World Cups in a row, as well as the overall title.
-The bike he rode was the new Commencal Supreme, a 29” DH bike with high pivot suspension.
+For me, and many who follow downhill racing, the high-pivot tipping point came during the 2018 World Cup downhill season.
+That year, a then relatively unknown French rider, Amaury Pierron, surprised everyone by winning three World Cups in a row, as well as the overall title.
+The bike he rode was the new Commencal Supreme, a 29” DH bike which used high-pivot suspension.

-The entire Commencal team did very well that season too.
-Soon, other teams developed their own high pivot designs like the Norco Aurum HSP, GT Fury, and Trek Session.
-The Supreme has continued to win races, as has the new high pivot Session.
+In fact, the entire Commencal team did very well that season too.
+Soon, other teams were scrambling to develop their own high-pivot designs like the Norco Aurum HSP, GT Fury, and Trek Session.
+The Supreme has continued to win races, as has the latest high-pivot Session.

-Whereas old high pivot designs were restricted to downhill bikes, the rise of 1x drivetrains has given designers space to add high pivots to more consumer-oriented trail bikes.
+Whereas old high-pivot designs were really only used on downhill bikes, the rise of 1x drivetrains has given designers space to add high pivots to more consumer-oriented trail bikes.
 The Forbidden Druid (and later the Dreadnought) and the Deviate Highlander have been leading the charge, and now bikes like the Norco Shore, GT Force, and Cannondale Jekyll give riders more high pivot options from major manufacturers.